 Create a Buyer Persona

-The second part of the planning stage is to create a buyer persona or personas.
-This is a made-up person whom you will target your marketing efforts at.
+The second part of the planning stage is to create a buyer persona.
+This is a made-up person whom you will target your spa promotion ideas at.
 Essentially, it is the type of person who would benefit from a trip to your spa.